RepreZen/API-Codeflow-Node.js/README.md

 ### Phase 1 - GenTemplate

-In this step you will change your workspace to one provided in the demo project, having checked out a branch that includes the generator as as a workspace project (in contrast to the numerous pre-packaged geneartors that are available out of the box in API Studio).
+In this step you will change your workspace to one provided in the demo project, having checked out a branch that includes the generator as a workspace project (in contrast to the numerous pre-packaged geneartors that are available out of the box in API Studio).

 Follow these steps:

-1. In your demo project working directory, checkout the `01.gentemplate` brnach.
+1. In your demo project working directory, checkout the `01.gentemplate` branch.

-2. In API Studilo, use _File -> Switch workspace -> Other..._, and navigate to your working directory and then into the `workspace` folder therein.
+2. In API Studio, use _File -> Switch workspace -> Other..._ and navigate to your working directory and then into the `workspace` folder therein.

 3. API Studio will restart.